lucabriguglia/OpenCQRS/README.md

     paket add Weapsy.Mediator

-For Event Sourcing, an event store provider needs to be installed.
+For Event Sourcing, an event store data provider needs to be installed.
-At the moment, the only available is the entity framework event store but more will be added soon (Blob Storage, Xml and MongoDB).
+There are few already available but more are coming up.
+Install one between SqlServer, MySql, PostgreSql and Sqlite.
+The following example is for the SqlServer package.

 Via Package Manager

-    Install-Package Weapsy.Mediator.EventStore.EF
+    Install-Package Weapsy.Mediator.EventStore.EF.SqlServer

 Or via .NET CLI

-    dotnet add package Weapsy.Mediator.EventStore.EF
+    dotnet add package Weapsy.Mediator.EventStore.EF.SqlServer

 Or via Paket CLI

-    paket add Weapsy.Mediator.EventStore.EF
+    paket add Weapsy.Mediator.EventStore.EF.SqlServer

 ## Using Weapsy.Mediator